-Audit, Compliance and Distributions Committee.
-The Audit, Compliance and Distributions Committee provides oversight on matters relating to the preparation of the funds' financial statements, compliance matters, internal audit functions, and Codes of Ethics issues.
-This oversight is discharged by regularly meeting with management and the funds' independent registered public accountants and keeping current on industry developments.
-Duties of this Committee also include the review and evaluation of all matters and relationships pertaining to the funds' independent registered public accountants, including their independence.
+Audit, Compliance and Risk Committee.
+The Audit, Compliance and Risk Committee provides oversight on matters relating to the integrity of the funds' financial statements, compliance with legal and regulatory requirements, the performance of each fund's internal audit function, Codes of Ethics issues, and certain aspects of overseeing Putnam Management's risk assessment and risk management.
+This oversight is discharged by regularly meeting with management and the funds' independent registered public accountants and remaining current with respect to industry developments.
+Duties of this Committee also include the review and evaluation of all matters and relationships pertaining to the funds' independent registered public accountants, including their independence, and the review of Putnam Management's oversight of the funds' significant other service providers (unless another committee, or the Board, has this responsibility).
 The Committee also oversees all dividends and distributions by the funds.
-The Committee makes recommendations to the Trustees of the funds regarding the amount and timing of distributions paid by the funds, and determines such matters when the Trustees are not in session.
-The Committee also oversees the policies and procedures pursuant to which Putnam Management prepares recommendations for distributions, and meets regularly with representatives of Putnam Management to review the implementation of these policies and procedures.
+The Committee makes recommendations to the Trustees of the funds regarding the amount and timing of dividends and distributions paid by the funds, and determines such matters when the Trustees are not in session.
+The Committee also oversees the policies and procedures pursuant to which Putnam Management prepares recommendations for dividends and distributions, and meets regularly with representatives of Putnam Management to review the implementation of these policies and procedures.
 The Committee reports to the Trustees and makes recommendations to the Trustees regarding these matters.
 The members of the Committee include only Independent Trustees.
 Each member of the Committee also is "independent," as that term is interpreted for purposes of Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the listing standards of the NYSE.

-The Board has adopted a written charter for the Committee, a current copy of which is available at putnam.com/about-putnam.
-The Committee currently consists of Mses.
-Baumann (Chairperson) and Domotorffy, Dr. Joskow and Messrs.
-Akhoury, Patterson and Singh.
+The Board has adopted a written charter for the Committee, a current copy of which is available at putnam.com/aboutputnam.
+The current members are Messrs.
+Singh (Chair) and Akhoury, Drs.
+Hill and Joskow, and Ms. Domotorffy.

 Board Policy and Nominating Committee.
 The Board Policy and Nominating Committee reviews matters pertaining to the operations of the Board of Trustees and its Committees, the compensation of the Trustees and their staff, and the conduct of legal affairs for the funds.
 The Committee evaluates and recommends all candidates for election as Trustees and recommends the appointment of members and chairs of each board committee.
 The Committee will consider nominees for Trustee recommended by shareholders of a fund provided that such recommendations are submitted by the date disclosed in the fund's proxy statement and otherwise comply with applicable securities laws, including Rule 14a-8 under the Exchange Act.
 The Committee also reviews policy matters affecting the operation of the Board and its independent staff.
 In addition, the Committee oversees the voting of proxies associated with portfolio investments of the funds with the goal of ensuring that these proxies are voted in the best interest of the funds' shareholders.
+The Committee reports to the Trustees and makes recommendations to the Trustees regarding these matters.
 The Committee generally believes that the Board benefits from diversity of background, experience and views among its members, and considers this as a factor in evaluating the composition of the Board, but has not adopted any specific policy in this regard.
-The Committee is composed entirely of Independent Trustees and currently consists of Dr. Joskow (Chairperson), Messrs.
-Leibler, Patterson and Putnam, and Ms. Baumann.
+The Committee is composed entirely of Independent Trustees.
+The current members are Dr. Joskow (Chair), Messrs.
+Leibler and Putnam, and Ms. Baumann.